sgirem463/server-allocation/README.md

 # Server Allocation
-Server name allocation service
+Server name allocation service<br>
-There can be many different server types, e.g. database, web, api, A server name is server type + id, e.g. web1, database23, api32 each allocation should return name with the lowest avaliable id, starting from 1
+There can be many different server types, e.g. database, web, api, A server name is server type + id, e.g. web1, web2, database23, api32 each allocation should return name with the lowest avaliable id, starting from 1

 The service supports deallocation when a server is no longer needed, its id should